polubis/Billespace/README.md

 Command to run these tests: `npm run test` or `npx nx test --watch`.

-If you wan't to run single project tests: `npx nx test sm --watch`.
+If you want to run single project tests: `npx nx test sm --watch`.